Pictorial Memories of Ardersier

-The changing face of a local village over more than a century is being highlighted in a new book
+The changing face of a local village over more than a century highlighted in a recent book

-Ardersier is the focus of the special pictorial history which will chart the many changes it has undergone in the past 127 years, including the influx of thousands of workers to the oil rig construction yard from the early 1970s.
+Ardersier is the focus of the special pictorial history which charts the many changes it has undergone in the past 127 years, including the influx of thousands of workers to the oil rig construction yard from the early 1970s.

 The project is the brainchild of Ardersier-born George Grant who has collected images from local contributors and former residents from as far away as New Zealand.

-All the money raised from sales will go towards the refurbishment of the Ardersier War Memorial Hall.
+All the money raised from sales of the book has gone towards the refurbishment of the Ardersier War Memorial Hall and improvement of its facilities.

 The book includes pictures of almost all of the area through the ages, as well as groups of people who have lived in the village.